0x3333/dovecot-docker-image/README.md

 If you have any problems with or questions about this image, please contact us through a [GitHub issue][3].

+## Notes

+1. Create 2 files inside the volume mounted on `/var/mail`, named `dovecot-users` and `dovecot-acls`, they will be linked to `/etc/dovecot/users` and `/etc/dovecot/acls`.
+No need to mount these files separately.
+2. This implementation TLS/SSL has been disable, as this application is running inside a private network, without external connection.
+Plaintext authentication has been enabled.

 [1]: http://alpinelinux.org